 - COVID-19 Risk Warning

 - It is suggested that seniors or others with compromised immune systems not participate in or attend this event due to risk of infection.

 - Do not enter if you are exhibiting any signs of illness such as sneezing, coughing, sniffles, have fever, or don’t feel well.

-- Do not enter if you have recently visited any country with coronavirus travel restrictions to the U.S. or have been contact with someone who has.
+- Do not enter if you have recently tested positive for COVID-19 and have not been cleared or if you have had close contact with someone who has.